canorve/EllipSect/docs/howto.md

 gradsky: computes sky using the gradient method
 skywidth: width of the ring (in major axis).
 Default = 20 pix
-skyRad: (optional) For gradsky it is where the program starts to compute the gradient.
+skyinit: (optional) For gradsky it is where the program starts to compute the gradient.

 To see the ring, a file with name outfile-ring.fits will be created.